data61/scholar-hackathon-2018/README.md

 # 2018 Data61 summer scholars data-driven art prize

 The goal of the summer scholar coding activity is to write software to produce an artwork from one or more datasets.

+## Teams
 We recommend forming teams of 2-3, with 4 the absolute maximum.
+We've created a channel on the data61 slack (data61.slack.com) to help find team-mates.
+The channel is #scholarhack2018.

 ## What is a data-driven artwork?
 Whatever you think of as an artwork.
 We encourage you to use the data to create something beautiful or challenging: a picture, an animation, a piece of music, a poem, a story, a sculpture, or something else!
 The theme of the competition this year is "The Natural World".